developer-zebra/developer-zebra-site/src/ppc/2-2/guide/setup/index.md

 4. Installation is complete.
 5. Open PPC client app.
 6. A message displays requesting for permission: "Allow PowerPrecision Console to make and manage phone calls?"
 Accept the permission to allow the device to register to the server with the device serial number.
 7. PPC client app is opened.
 A PPC notification message is displayed in the device notifications drawer.
-This indicates that PPC is running in the background.
+This notification cannot be dismissed, indicating that PPC is running in the background.
 <img style="height:350px" src="Notifications_PPC.png"/>
-_Figure 9.
+_Figure 11.
 PPC client notification_ <br>

-###Configuration
+###Client Configuration
 After client installation, configure the server address, port, server auth username (if applicable) and server auth password either manually or remotely.
 For information on using CSP for remote configuration deployment, refer to [MX documentation](/mx/overview).

 ####Manual Configuration